beNative/udio-prompt-crafter/docs/MANUAL_FUNCTIONAL.md

 This manual provides a detailed overview of all the features available in the UDIO Prompt Crafter.

+## Custom Title Bar (Desktop App)

+When running as a desktop application, the standard operating system title bar is replaced with a custom, integrated bar that includes several key functions:

+-   **Application Title:** On the far left, the application name is displayed.
+The entire bar (except for interactive elements) can be clicked and dragged to move the window.
+-   **Integrated Search / Command Palette:** The central element is a powerful search bar.
+    -   Clicking on it or using the `Ctrl + ;` shortcut will focus the input.
+    -   As you type, a dropdown panel appears directly below it, showing filtered tags and actions in real-time.
+    -   You can navigate the results with the arrow keys and press `Enter` to select, or click on an item with your mouse.
+-   **Window Controls:** On the far right are standard window controls to minimize, maximize/restore, and close the application.

 ## Main Interface

 The application is organized into several main views, accessible via tabs in the header: **Crafter**, **Presets**, **Settings**, and **Info**.